viktheram/2025_BSE_Portfolio/index.md

 My updated solution used something different.
 Instead of storing each servo press in relation to the servo before it, It would store the servo press in relation to the beginning and create a timeline.
 Then, when replaying the values on the servo, the arduino would go through the timeline, and whenever it reached a stored event (each button press) it would move the servo.
 I also changed a function.
 I changed it from <i>delay</i> to <i>millis</i>.
 That way the timer would be able to run in parallel to everything else.
 That way, if there were many stored events at the same time, or extremely close together, the arduino would be able to move all servos at the same time using a macro that I defined.
 And it worked!
 The start of the rotation of each servo has the exact same gap as the start of each button press.

 Now that this was all done, I started printing a case for my arduino and breadboard, and also added a screen.
+Below you can see my before and after from before the case to after the case.
+I still have to add a case for my buttons.
 <div style="text-align:left"><img src="before_after_cables.png" alt="front of the starter project" width="1500"/> </div>

+My next steps are to finish enclosing my buttons and to start working on the dispenser mechanism.
+I did some prototyping while I was waiting for my buttons to arrive, and in between code updates, but now I need to make it more refined.
+My current prototype is just made out of cardboard.
+I will move to using acrylic and making 15 channels.
+I also need to connect my servo to my turning mechanism.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.